sora-xor/sora-docs/src/nodes-connection.md

+---
+title: "Node Connections on the Sora Network | Sora Docs"
+head:
+  - - meta
+    - name: description
+      content: "Learn about node connections on the Sora Network and understand how nodes communicate and interact with each other.
+Discover the importance of node connections in maintaining network stability, security, and consensus, and explore the different types of node connections within the Sora ecosystem."
+  - - meta
+    - name: keywords
+      content: "node connections, Sora Network, node communication, network stability, network security, network consensus, Sora ecosystem"
+---

 # Nodes Connection

 SORA is a decentralized network.
 This means that anyone can run a node and send transactions to this node.
 Anyone is able to run a sync, archive or validator node.
 The Polkaswap application supports node selection features.
 To be precise: You can select a node in the Polkaswap user interface without any additional development.
 You can also specify a custom node, except the predefined application nodes.